-Industrial Production in Denmark is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Denmark to stand at 1.19 in 12 months time.
-In the long-term, the Denmark Industrial Production is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Industrial Production in Denmark is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark Industrial Production is projected to trend around 1.50 percent in 2022 and 1.20 percent in 2023, according to our econometric models.